 SHARE :

-This document provides market volumes, growth rates and forecasts for the SAP services market for the 2022-2028 period.
+This document provides market volumes, growth rates and forecasts for the AI market in Denmark for the 2022-2028 period.

 Atos: Cause for Optimism, Despite the Headlines